 What I Learned Traveling to Greece

 Fun fact: In Greece, there’s no Greek salad dressing just good old olive oil and red wine vinegar!
-Since olive oil is the main part of the “dressing,” I highly recommend using good quality olive oil.
+Since olive oil is the main part of the “dressing,” I highly recommend using a high quality olive oil.

-Nothing beats eating an authentic Greek salad while living your best life in Greece, but I’m gonna do my best to transport your taste buds to Greece with this recipe!
+Nothing beats eating a traditional Greek salad in Greece, but I’m gonna do my best to transport your taste buds abroad with this recipe!

 Green Peppers: Not red, orange or yellow – only green I’ve learned!
 Cut the pepper horizontally to get wavy rings and then cut in half to make smaller.

 Tomatoes: The freshest tomatoes chopped in large wedges.

 Kalamata Olives: Not sliced just thrown in whole.

 Feta Cheese: I usually buy feta crumbled, but in Greece it always came in a large chunk, usually a square or triangle shape.

 Olive Oil: Europeans don’t go skimpy on the olive oil, so bring on the heart healthy fats 🙂